opentracing/opentracing.io/spec.md

 ## Inject and Extract

 SpanContexts may be **Injected** into and **Extracted** from **Carrier** objects that are used for inter-process communication (e.g., HTTP headers).
-In this way, SpanContexts may propagate across process boundaries along with sufficient information to join up with the Trace in some remote process.
+In this way, SpanContexts may propagate across process boundaries along with sufficient information to reference Spans (and thus continue traces) from remote processes.

 # Platform-Independent API Semantics